Declan Quill

-Declan Quill is an Irish Gaelic footballer who played with the Kerry county team and continues to play with the Kerins O'Rahilly's club team in Tralee.
+Declan Quill is an Irish Gaelic footballer who played at senior level for the Kerry county team and with the Kerins O'Rahilly's club in Tralee.
 A double All-Ireland Senior Football Championship winner, Quill is noted as a talented, skillful and prolific forward.
+Winning co manager of the All Ireland Senior Ladies Championship in 2024 with Kerry.

 Playing career

 Quill was a star of Kerry teams in the All-Ireland Minor Football Championship and All-Ireland Under-21 Football Championship.
 He first appeared for the Kerry senior team in 2001.
 He played in the National Football League, and went on to come off the bench in three All-Ireland Senior Football Championship matches that year.
-After Kerry's All-Ireland semi final defeat to Meath.